 450mm should be the minimum width of the working platform.

-Trestle alternatives should be considered, such as light-duty aluminium mobile scaffolds, small scissor lifts, modular scaffolding, and boom arms.
+Trestle alternatives should be considered, such as light-duty aluminium scaffolds, mobile scaffolds, small scissor lifts, modular scaffolding, and boom arms.

 Guard rails can be an effective fall prevention mechanism: